BakanovKirill/billing-task/README.md

 - User can see the generated report with transactions history on his wallet:
   - without date period
   - with start date or end date or both.
+- User can request exchange rates between specific currencies (USD, EUR, CAD, CNY) for any date (today or in the past).

 Default landing page is Swagger with all avialable endpoints.